cwzero/Terra/README.md

 # Terra

 Project Terra is a build tool for minecraft modpacks.

+It is currently in what I guess would be considered an Alpha state?

 The goal of this is to allow users to create a modpack using minecraft forge, and to store the mod information and configs in git.
 The mods themselves are specified using a json format, where you create json files in src/terra/groups.

+Why should I use this tool?
+- I think it should work well for pretty much any modpack developer, especially ones who are familiar with git or already using git.
+It's designed to provide a superior experience to using the CurseForge client or similar software to develop modpacks, presuming one is somewhat comfortable using a (hopefully) simple command-line tool.
+The workflow should hopefully be relatively accessible even if you use only one or two of the commands available.

 Uses https://twitchappapi.docs.apiary.io/ to get mod info.